jgehrcke/gipc/docs/overview.rst

 Platform support
 ================

-The current version of gipc works on CPython 2.7/3.4/3.5/3.6.
-It requires at least gevent 1.2 and supports both, Unix-like systems as well as Windows.
-On Unix-like systems, gipc also works with PyPy2.7 and PyPy3.
+The current version of gipc works on CPython 2.7/3.4/3.5/3.6/3.7.
+It requires gevent 1.2 or 1.3 and supports both, Unix-like systems as well as Windows.
+On Unix-like systems, gipc also works with PyPy2.7 and PyPy3. gipc's test suite is automatically executed on Linux, Darwin (macOS), and Windows.

 .. _installation: